jonseymour/node-cmd/README.md

 Other Examples
 --------------
-This example shows how the parsed() and unparsed() functions of a command can be used.
+This example shows how the shifted() and unshifted() functions of a command can be used.

       // example.js
       var cmd=require("cmd");